nkocsis27/Prefix-Tree/README.md

 of strings stored in trie.
 You may assume that trie is not empty.

-search(trie, st): returns the string in trie that has the longest (and closest) prefix match with st as described in Section 1.2.
-You may assume that trie is not empty.
+search(trie, st): returns the string in trie that has the longest (and closest) prefix match with st. You may assume that trie is not empty.

 size(trie): returns the number of strings stored in the trie.